UW-Macrostrat/web-components/packages/data-components/README.md

-# React Library Template
+# Data-Components

-A boilerplate template for creating react component (hyperscript not JSX) libraries using Typescript.
-Comes preconfigured with Rollup, Jest/React-Testing-Library, and Storybook.
+A set of frontend React components custom tailored to Macrostrat data and API endpoints.

 Style configuration is currently for SASS, `.scss` but could easily be changed.

 Rollup compiles js and types to esm and cjs by default.
 ESM output is in the `dist/esm/index.js` while the CJS output is in the `dist/cjs/index.js`.
 Types are located at `dist/index.d.ts`.

-To run clone the repository and run:

 ```
 npm install